Posted December 3, 2014

 Far too many organizations routinely fail to fully grasp how much of their operations, business, longevity, competitiveness and profits depend on all the IT stuff running smoothly and securely.
 As long as that disparity in awareness persists, we’ll continue to see major data breaches involving consumer information and the theft of invaluable corporate intellectual property.

-In your new book, Spam Nation, one of the problems you discuss is illegal online pharmacies.
+In your new book, SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places.
+Nation, one of the problems you discuss is illegal online pharmacies.
 How would you describe the changes over time in the approach by federal law enforcement to fighting illegal online pharmacies?

 I don’t see federal law enforcement as having played a major role in battling the problem of online pharmacies.
 Sure, the agencies have a facilitator role to play, but much of the progress that I write about in Spam Nation has more to do with companies that have availed themselves of resources set up with the help of federal agencies to report the fraudulent use and abuse of their trademarks and brands.